tiptoppress/seo-link-extension/README.md

-Term and Category Based Posts SEO Extension
+SEO and Link Add-on
 ===============================================

-A free extension for the premium widget Term and Category Based Posts Widget available on <a target="_blank" href="http://tiptoppress.com/?utm_source=github&utm_campaign=description_eext&utm_medium=web">tiptoppress.com</a>.
+A free add-on for the premium widget Term and Category Based Posts Widget available on <a target="_blank" href="http://tiptoppress.com/?utm_source=github&utm_campaign=description_eext&utm_medium=web">tiptoppress.com</a>.

 **Requires:** Term and Category Based Posts Widget 4.7 or higher